 Rise of Black Activism

-Before the Civil War began, African Americans had only been able to vote in a few northern states, and there were almost no black officeholders.
+Before the Civil War, African Americans were only able to vote in a few northern states, and almost no blacks held office.
 Following the Union victory, the black community organized meetings, marches, and petitions calling for legal and political rights.
 During the first two years of Reconstruction, blacks protested unfair treatment and demanded the right to vote and equality before the law.

-These African American activists opposed the policies of President Andrew Johnson, which excluded blacks from southern politics and allowed state legislatures to pass restrictive “black codes” regulating the lives of the freed men and women.
+African American activists opposed the policies of President Andrew Johnson, which policies excluded blacks from southern politics.
+The policies allowed state legislatures to pass restrictive “black codes” regulating the lives of the freed men and women.
 A Republican victory in the 1866 congressional elections led to a new phase of Reconstruction that gave African Americans a more active role in the political, economic, and social life of the South.

 A Radical Change

-Blacks made up the overwhelming majority of southern Republican voters, forming a coalition with recent arrivals from the North and southern white Republicans.
-A total of 265 African-American delegates were elected; more than 100 of them were freed slaves.
+Blacks made up most of the southern Republican voters, forming a coalition with recent arrivals from the North and southern white Republicans.
+A total of 265 African-American delegates were elected.
+More than one hundred of them were freed slaves.

 Background & Risk of Leadership

-Many Reconstruction-era black leaders had gained their freedom before the Civil War, through self-purchase or being freed upon an owner’s death.
-They had worked as skilled slave craftsmen or had served in the Union Army.
+Many Reconstruction-era black leaders were freed before the Civil War, through self-purchase or upon an owner’s death.
+They worked as skilled slave craftsmen or served in the Union Army.
 Many black political leaders came from the church.